vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 (iti Srivaikunthagadyam samaptam)

-Lakṣmipateryatipatēśca dayaikadhāmnā ich Yōsau pura samajaniṣṭa jagadhitärtham |
+Lakṣmipateryatipatēśca dayaikadhāmnā ich Yōsau pura samajaniṣṭa jagadhitärtham ।

-Pracyam prakāśayatu naḥ paramam rahasyam Samvada ēṣa saraṇāgatimantrasāraḥ ||
+Pracyam prakāśayatu naḥ paramam rahasyam Samvada ēṣa saraṇāgatimantrasāraḥ ॥

 by the

-Text and comments:- 4 The next sentence (4) says that the supplicant will, after acceptance by the Lord according to his request will ever be engaged in His service. tataḥ- after the conveyance of the self to the Lord (after the surrender); bhagavataḥ by the supreme Lord, Purushottama, by himself voluntarily, as prayed for by the supplicant; atmasanjivanēna avalōkanena- by the look which is the basis of spiritual ennoblement (uplift); amaryādaśilavatā atiprēmānvitēna avalōkanēna-a very loving and affectionate look indicative of his extreme miscibility, avalokya - conferring grace (the look-kaṭākṣa showers grace); sarvadeśasarvakāla sarvävasthōcita atyanta sēṣa bhāvāya- for eternal servitude at all times, places and under all
+Text and comments:- 4 The next sentence (4) says that the supplicant will, after acceptance by the Lord according to his request will ever be engaged in His service. tataḥ- after the conveyance of the self to the Lord (after the surrender); bhagavataḥ by the supreme Lord, Purushottama, by himself voluntarily, as prayed for by the supplicant; atmasanjivanēna avalōkanena- by the look which is the basis of spiritual ennoblement (uplift); amaryādaśilavatā atiprēmānvitēna avalōkanēna-a very loving and affectionate look indicative of his extreme miscibility, avalokya - conferring grace (the look-kaṭākṣa showers grace); sarvadeśasarvakāla sarvävasthōcita atyanta sēṣa bhāvāya- for eternal servitude at all times, places and under a॥

 143